neojski/smart-home/README.md

 - On raspberry pi I use `n` for managing node version.
 - Enabled auto-login through `sudo raspi-config` -> `Boot Options` -> `Desktop / CLI` -> `Console Autologin`
 - Copied over `node_modules/@tuyapi/driver/` to raspberry pi.
 This seems really bad
+- I needed to set up some `rfkill unblock all` in cron to fix wifi on rapsberry

 # Testing websocket disconnections